Beet Hummus

 Pouring sesame seeds into panPouring sesame seeds into pan

-Stir seeds constantly, making sure they don’t burn.
+Stir seeds always, ensuring they don’t burn.

 Stirring seeds in pan with a wooden spoonStirring seeds in pan with a wooden spoon